Find out about the different types of numerical reasoning tests and how to practise them to increase your chance of success

 Here's one example of a table and graph-style numerical reasoning question:

 Tables take many forms and test your arithmetic skills and ability to quickly calculate ratios or percentages.
 Candidates taking tests for firms that specialise in financial services will likely come up against multiple data sets (coupling a table with a graph is a popular theme), questions that require the ability to calculate common financial ratios (for example, growth rates, profit margins and return on equity), or questions that require a higher level of analysis.
+Get more advice on tackling graph and table questions.

 Non-calculator numerical tests